ModalAI Forum

 echo "Options:"

-echo " --pc Install configuration on PC only"
+echo " --pc Configure host PC only"

-echo " --uninstall Remove configuration from both PC and Drone"
+echo " --uninstall Remove configuration"

-echo " --help Show this help message"
+echo " --help Show this help"

 echo